lidofinance/lido-improvement-proposals/LIPS/lip-38.md

 ##### `WithdrawalVault`

 The WithdrawalVault already supports EIP-7002 partial withdrawals (variable `amount`), so it needs no functional change.
-Its proxy address is the target of the protocol's withdrawal credentials and therefore **cannot move**; the change is an **implementation upgrade behind the existing proxy** — a new implementation constructed with the new TWG as its authorized caller (immutable constructor parameter).
-The `LidoLocator` entry for the vault is unchanged.
+A new implementation constructed with the new TWG as its authorized caller (immutable constructor parameter).

 ##### `LidoLocator`